By Ian Lurie

 It’s not an element.

-It’s a device and the network that supports it.
+It’s an environment in which people consume and interact with information.
 Like a desktop computer, or a TV, or a tablet.

 It’s really, really important that you understand the basic marketing stack.
 If you remember nothing else about it, remember that: